Skip to main content

 Sunscald on the tuber shoulder when the top of the tuber breaks the soil surface.
 Hill loose soil around the base as the season progresses - same technique as with potatoes.

 Pests: Relatively pest-resistant due to rotenone in the above-ground parts.
-Deer and rabbits avoid the leaves.
-Occasional aphid pressure on tender growing tips.
+Deer, rabbits, and most insects avoid the leaves.
+Occasional aphid pressure on tender growing tips is the main pest concern; a strong water spray is usually sufficient.

 Harvest and use